mathmati/uppercut/README.md

 re-implement their features, it assembles them and adds small glue tools.
 FreeCAD 1.1 itself moved part of the way here: the Tux navigation indicator does per-user navigation-style switching, the unified Measure command landed in 1.0, and PartDesign features got interactive gizmos in 1.1.
-This workbench is a curated subset aimed at users coming from SketchUp, not a replacement for the standard workbenches.
-The addon name and icon steer clear of the SketchUp trademark; "SketchUp-style" is used descriptively only.

 ## License